-Make sure the receptacle terminals are clean and dry prior to use.
-Clean them with a dry cloth, if necessary.
+Make sure the receptacle terminals are clean and dry before use.
+To clean them, use a dry cloth.

 The heater uses 0.4 to 1.0 kilowatt-hours of energy per hour of use.
 The system does not have a thermostat.
 It achieves maximum temperature after approximately three hours of operation.
 Using the heater longer than three hours does not improve system performance and unnecessarily uses electricity.